GluuFederation/docs-ce-prod/3.1.4/source/installation-guide/index.md

 Good luck and welcome to the community!

 !!!
 Note
-    To learn more about software licenses, etc., visit the [docs homepage](../index.md)
+    To learn more about software licenses, use cases, and more, visit the [docs homepage](../index.md)

 ## System Requirements